mo22/react-native-mo-fs/readme.md

 And write stuff to `Fs.paths.docs`

 ## Notes
-- Install just like your ordinary react-native module.
-- iOS application:openURL: is swizzeled on first use.
+- iOS application:openURL: is swizzeled on startup.